davideliason/contact_list/README.md

 This is a simple python app served to clients from a Linux-based EC2 server.
 The server's data is persisted on an AWS RDS MySQL database

-This is primarily an exercise in using Terrfaform using best practices in terms of module structure usage, as well as instantiating the infrastructure of for a resilient ec2 server using AWS services.
+This is primarily an exercise in using Terrfaform using best practices in terms of module structure usage, as well as instantiating the infrastructure  for a resilient ec2 server, db, and related resources using AWS services.